-"Pixie cuts should be easy to manage, almost wash and go depending on your hair type," says Sultan, of this edgy pixie cut, which especially suits tight curls.
+"Pixie cuts should be easy to manage, almost wash-and-go depending on your hair type," Sultan says of this edgy pixie cut, which especially suits tight curls.

 - Ask your stylist for sharply shaved sides, with a little length on top.

 - Add a little styling serum to play up your curls and shine, while keeping frizz away.

 - You can also style this into a faux hawk for an even edgier look.

 "My favorite pixie style is when there are no hard lines around the edges of the haircut, but it’s layered and tapered well to fit the head shape," Sultan shares.
 Zoë Kravitz's baby bangs and super short sides fit the bill.

 - Use your fingers to brush your bangs forward.

 - Twist a few small pieces for a more separated look.